An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Related work

 \subsection{Explainable deep learning}

-Due to the nature of blackbox, one challenge facing in the deep learning models is their explainable capability \cite{sample_computer_2017}.
-For the AD diagnosis task, most of existing deep learning based approaches lack transparency with difficulty in reasoning and explaining why and how a model decision is reached.
-To explain the image classification result by DCNN models, several explainable methods for CNNs have recently been proposed.
+Due to the nature of black box, one challenge facing in the deep learning models is their explainable capability \cite{sample_computer_2017}.
+For the AD diagnosis task, most of existing deep learning-based approaches lack transparency with difficulty in explaining why and how a model decision is reached.
+To explain the image classification result by CNNs models, several explainable methods for CNNs have recently been proposed.

-Saliency map \cite{simonyan2014very} is firstly used for interpreting CNNs based models, which can highlight and explain which part of image features that contribute the most to the activity of a specific layer in a network or the decision of the network as a whole.
-It computes the gradients of logits based on the back-propagation algorithm and visualizes the feature contributions based on the amount of gradient they receive.
+Saliency map \cite{simonyan2014very} was firstly used for interpreting CNNs based models, which can highlight and explain which part of image features that contribute the most to the activity of a specific layer in a network or the decision of the network as a whole.
+It computes the gradients of logits based on the backpropagation algorithm and visualizes the feature contributions based on the amount of gradient they receive.
 This Saliency map is suitable for visualization but not good for localization and segmentation due to the noisy results \cite{adebayo2018local}.
 Some improved methods based on saliency map \cite{alber2019innvestigate,bojarski2016visualbackprop} have been proposed.
-The most widely used is the guided back-propagation by preventing the backward flow of negative gradients on ReLU activation from the higher layer in the CNN architecture \cite{springenberg2014striving}, and other optimised visualization method such as PatternNet and PatternAttribution \cite{kindermans2017learning}, Layer-Wise Relevance Propagation (LRP) \cite{bach2015pixel} and DeepTaylor \cite{montavon2017explaining}.
+For instance, the most widely used method is the guided backpropagation by preventing the backward flow of negative gradients on ReLU activation from the higher layer in the CNNs architecture \cite{springenberg2014striving}.
+Other optimized visualization methods also include PatternNet and PatternAttribution \cite{kindermans2017learning}, Layer-Wise Relevance Propagation (LRP) \cite{bach2015pixel} and DeepTaylor \cite{montavon2017explaining}.

 Class Activation mapping (CAM) is another explainable method for CNNs.
-In CAM merthod, the top fully connected layers was replaced by convolutional layers to maintain the object positions and can find the spatial distribution of distinguished regions for predict category \cite{zhou2016learning}.
+In the CAM method, the top fully connected layers was replaced by convolutional layer to maintain the object positions and can find the spatial distribution of distinguished regions for predict category \cite{zhou2016learning}.